Analystharsh/NTL-GDP-VIIRS/README.md

 ### Run Isolation Forest to detect and reclassify outliers

 The Isolation Forest algorithm is provided by Scikit learn.
-The input variables are population and NTL intensity.
+This read all the attributes of the point data The input variables are population and NTL intensity.
 This analysis will detect the outliers for countries in each of the income groups and change the outliers' NTL value to 0.
 ```
 python step_1_isolatedforest.py
 ```
 ### Data aggretation and Inequality indexes calculation

 Data aggretation to construct Lorenz curve and produce GINI coefficients and 20:20 ratios based on cumulative subnational GDP distribution.

-Explain what these tests test and why
+GDP information is updated for each point so that they can be used to join with the original data points (based on pointid) and use point to raster tool in Arcgis Pro or Arcmap to create GDP at 1km2 across the globe in geotiff format.

 ```
 python step_2_aggregateData.py